April 24, 2020

 In GC-MS, a sample is inserted into a machine where it is heated.
 The heated sample will slowly evaporate into a gas.
 This gas can be separated into its individual components, which can then be analyzed.
 GC-MS can be a time-consuming technique.

 Molecular genetic testing can confirm a diagnosis of a BASD in some cases.
 Molecular genetic testing can detect mutations in specific genes known to cause specific BASDs, but is available only as a diagnostic service at specialized laboratories.
-For more information of laboratories that provide molecular genetic testing for BSADs, contact the Council for Bile Acid Deficiency Diseases listed in the Resources section of this report.
+Laboratories that provide molecular genetic testing for BSADs include Genetics Labs at Cincinnati Children’s Hospital (www.cincinnatichildrens.org/service/h/hereditary-liver/tests/) and Emory University (http://testcholestasis.com) or other commercial laboratories (https://www.ncbi.nlm.nih.gov/gtr/).
+Only a limited number of laboratories can perform FAB-MS or ESI-MS. The Mass Spectrometry Laboratory at Cincinnati Children’s Hospital Medical Center https://www.cincinnatichildrens.org/service/p/pathology/mass-spectrometry/tests)can perform these analyses.

 The treatment of BASDs is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, neurologists, liver specialists (hepatologists), nutritionists, and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment.
-Genetic counseling may be of benefit for affected individuals and their families.
+Genetic counseling is recommended for affected individuals and their families.

 Cholic acid replacement therapy is not used for amidation defects because these individuals do not lack cholic acid.
-These two disorders can be treated with the bile acid, glycocholic acid, which is also available under a treatment IND from the FDA.
-This therapy has proven effective in treating individuals with amino acid n-acyltransferase deficiency and bile acid CoA ligase deficiency.
+These two disorders can be treated with commercially available bile acids from health food stores under the name of Ox Bile available in 125 and 500 mg capsules through health food stores or through internet sources.
+This preparation is approximately 75% glycocholic acid.
+Glycocholic acid has proven effective in treating individuals with amino acid n-acyltransferase deficiency.

 Cholic acid replacement therapy is not effective for the treatment of oxysterol 7-alpha-hydroxylase deficiency.
 Ursodeoxycholic acid worsened the condition.
 Two infants reported in the medical literature were successfully treated by a liver transplant and one with chenodeoxycholic acid.